gbb/ppppt/README.md

 ---------------------------------------------------
 Graeme Bell

+TLDR; Whenever I use pl/pgsql functions I get max 2 core scalability.
+Whenever I use a table for input to pl/pgsql (read-only) I get max 8 core scability.

-This tiny benchmark is written to demonstrate a significant fault/weakness in postgresql's abilities to run pl/pgsql functions on parallel cores.
-I hope that later this benchmark can be used to show how amazing postgresql is at parallelising sessions that are using pl/pgsql :-)
+I believe this benchmark will highlight two significant faults/weaknesses in postgresql's abilities to run pl/pgsql functions on parallel cores.
+Hopefully, it the future it will be used to show how amazing postgresql is at scaling up for parallel processing :-)

-These graphs should hopefully be self-explanatory.
+The situation modelled here is similar to what you face if you are running a GIS server with lots of postgis and pl/pgsql code.
+I have encountered both these problems in real world projects when refactoring code.

+These graphs should hopefully be somewhat self-explanatory... they show what happens when you set the same pl/pgsql task running on multiple cores.
+In this case, the same function and table is used.
+In my other benchmarks (see parpsql.com) you can see the same effect even when each parallel connection uses differently named functions and different tables.

-*using a table in read-only mode as input to pl/pgsql*
+*A function with a parameter from a table (read-only) as input to pl/pgsql*

 ![Graph0](result3.png)

-*Spending time doing computation in pl/pgsql rather than trivial functions*
+*Some computation in pl/pgsql e.g. non-trivial functions*

 ![Graph0](result4.png)

 More graphs and details here: [RESULTS](GRAPHS.md).

 Source data and some information about the host are in the sample_results folder below.

-These results are similar to the other results I've put up at http://parpsql.com using another benchmark and physical host.

 If others can confirm these problems, it is useful because there's a lot of pl/sql and pl/pgsql functions out there in the wild, and people are probably buying big servers expecting their code will scale a bit.
 In my own experience, even when you're using completely independent functions and tables, parallelism doesn't happen much where pl/pgsql is involved.
 I first encountered this problem during a project in which a simple forest simulation was carried out inside a pgsql function.

 This is potentially rather bad news for projects like PostGIS, perhaps pgrouting, which depend a lot on pgsql.
 So, please can you run the benchmark and let me know what happens? (there's a thread on pgsql-performance mailing list or you can raise comments on github).

 This Repo